 I’m British first

 One of the legislators who spoke in opposition to CACR32 told the committee that he identifies first as an American and then as a Granite Stater.
 He indicated that New Hampshire and its citizens have no unique identity; we are all one America and we are all the same.
 Many of the anti-independence legislators implied that separating from a larger government or union is never legitimate, no matter what.
 Later in the afternoon, one particularly humorous speaker drew motivation from the anti-freedom Representative: “I consider myself first a citizen of the UK…and then an American”, the tall man with long blonde hair and glasses told the committee in an exaggerated British accent.
 “I do not support this legislation, and I support an amendment to it to return the power to the crown of England, to its rightful ruler…” As the crowd began to laugh as they understood the brilliant point that this man was making, the chairman of the committee asked him to wrap up his testimony.
 He finished by saying that we must all swear fealty to the Queen and kiss her ring, begging to be allowed to return under her kingdom.
-“Long live the queen!” he shouted as he stood up and left the speaker’s table.
+“Long live the queen!” he shouted as he stood up and left the speaker’s table to wild applause.

 Considering that the secession from Britain was as illegal and traitorous as any act could be, if we are to believe that secession should be considered illegitimate, then the Declaration of Independence was illegitimate, meaning that the government of Britain technically should still be our rightful ruler.
 The opponents of independence had no rebuttal to this point.